 - a.
-Preliminary description of how you would obtain financing for the project, if selected - b.
-References from lending institutions, if available - c.
-Developer's financial statements (Provide one (1) copy of these documents in a separate, sealed envelope, marked "Confidential."
-This information will be reviewed and shredded, not returned.)
+Preliminary budget with sources and potential uses identified. - b.
+Preliminary description of how you would obtain financing for the project, if selected - c.
+References from lending institutions, if available - i.
+Developer's financial statements (Provide one (1) copy of the documents listed below in a separate, sealed envelope including your company name and marked "Confidential."
+This information will be reviewed and shredded and will not be returned.) - 1.
+Two (2) years of Balance Sheet and Income Statements - 2.
+Two (2) years of Personal/Corporate tax returns